-Each Fund may invest in options on securities and stock indices.
 A call option would entitle a Fund, in return for the premium paid, to purchase specified securities at a specified price during the option period.
 A put option would entitle a Fund, in return for the premium paid, to sell specified securities during the option period.
-Each Fund may invest in both European-style or American-style options.
+A Fund may invest in both European-style or American-style options.
 A European-style option is only exercisable immediately prior to its expiration.
 American-style options are exercisable at any time prior to the expiration date of the option.

 Writing Call Options.
-Each Fund may write covered call options.
-A call option is "covered" if a Fund owns the security underlying the call or has an absolute right to acquire the security without additional cash consideration (or, if additional cash consideration is required, cash or cash equivalents in such amounts as held in a segregated account by a Fund's custodian).
+A call option is "covered" if a Fund owns the security underlying the call or has an absolute right to acquire the security without additional cash consideration (or, if additional cash consideration is required, cash or cash equivalents in such amounts as held in a segregated account by the Fund's custodian).
 The writer of a call option receives a premium and gives the purchaser the right to buy the security underlying the option at the exercise price.
 The writer has the obligation upon exercise of the option to deliver the underlying security against payment of the exercise price during the option period.
 If the writer of an exchange-traded option wishes to terminate his obligation, he may effect a "closing purchase transaction."
 This is accomplished by buying an option of the same series as the option previously written.
 A writer may not effect a closing purchase transaction after it has been notified of the exercise of an option.